qamaruddin-khichi/PowerBIProject4-Madhav-ECOMMERCE-SALES-DASHBOARD/README.md

 ### About

-This repository contains the Madhav ECOMMERCE SALES DASHBOARD, which is designed to track and analyze sales performance for Madhav e-commerce across various quarters, states, product categories, and customers.
+This project contains the Madhav ECOMMERCE SALES DASHBOARD, which is designed to track and analyze sales performance for Madhav e-commerce across various quarters, states, product categories, and customers.

 ---